|Add to your personal catalog|

 Returning Adult Students

-Students who have been away from the classroom are welcome to attend Juniata.
+Qualified students who have been away from the classroom are welcome to attend Juniata.
 Courses are offered for both degree and non-degree seeking students and may be taken on either a full-time or part-time basis.
 Students are enrolled in regular Juniata classes; there are currently no evening, weekend, or accelerated programs for returning adult students.
 Students must meet admission criteria.
 Degree-seeking students may apply either as transfer or freshman students.
 Consult the Enrollment Center for further details.